turisap/React-GraphQL-starters/README.md

 ## Nextjs/Prisma dashboard for construction site managers
 This is a simple dashboard for monitoring projects and task at each one.
-Basically its a TODO app adjasted to a site manager's needs.
+Basically, it is a TODO app adjasted to a site manager's needs.
 However, far not all planned features have been implemented due to challenges appeared while using stack, namely complexity and failure-prone of code when making complex nested queries to the server.